Cosplay-Ken/AstroPixelsPlus-Prod/README.md

 This is a modification of the AstroPixlesPlus firmware that better incorporates with the DroidLink astromech control system developed by Fred Moore.

-All functionality of the origional AstroPixelsPlus firmware have been retained.
+All functionality of the origional AstroPixelsPlus firmware have been retained but some changes were made to align with using DroidLink.
 The following items have been changed or added.

  Servo Board layout has changed.
 Board 1 (position 1-6) are now assigned to the holoprojectr servos.
 Board 2 (position 1-13) are assigned to panels.

+Board 1

+Position 1 Front Holo Horizontal
+Position 2 Front Holo Vertical
+Position 3 Top Holo Horizontal
+         Position 4 Top Holo Vertical
+         Position 5 Rear Holo Vertical
+         Position 6 Rear Holo Horizontal

+*     Board 2
+*         Position 1 Panel 4
+*         Position 2 Panel 3
+*         Position 3 Panel 2
+*         Position 4 Panel 1

     // First PCA9685 controller